 To many, the daffodil (or narcissus) is the emblem of spring, and nowhere is this iconic flower more celebrated than in the valleys of Salzkammergut in the Austrian Alps.
-This year’s Narcissus Festival takes place from 29 May-1 June 2014, when the people of Bad Aussee organise the country’s biggest flower parade – on land and by boat across the lake.
+This year’s Narcissus Festival takes place from 25-28 May 2017, when the people of Bad Aussee organise the country’s biggest flower parade – on land and by boat across the lake.
 Bad Aussee is just 15km by train and bike from your hotel in St Agatha on our cycling holiday through the Salzburg Lake District

 .
 You may even see the Queen of Daffodils being crowned…

 Easter in Cyprus

 and carpets of wildflowers (including over 50 species of orchid) across the Akamas Peninsula

 , spring really is the best time to visit Cyprus, particularly if your trip coincides with Orthodox Easter (15-17 April 2017).
 The Greek Orthodox Easter is celebrated with great pageantry, the highlight coming after midnight mass on Easter Saturday when fireworks light up the sky above mountain villages like Lofou